rwtechwiki/rwtechwiki.github.io/Movement/slidepolemomentumjump.md

 It is possible to perform a [[polemomentumjump]] from a [[slide]] by pressing up and jump as slugcat reaches a 2-tall pole or [[downthrow|downthrown]] spear.
 Slugcat will float above the tip of the pole, allowing for an [[airjump]] with roughly a tile of extra height.

 ## Notes
-It is unclear what causes slugcat's feet to not snap to the pole, as this is a significant problem for a lot of [[slidepolemomentumjump]] timings too.
+It is unclear what causes slugcat's feet to not snap to the pole, as this is a significant problem for a lot of slide PM jump timings.

 ## Performed from